ToolShedTested

 Pros

-• Under $100 kitted -- includes battery and charger
+• within this budget tier kitted -- includes battery and charger

 • Brushless motor stays cool on long jobs